 In essence, money management is about managing your money or the overall control of your finances.

-Many people use money management to make sure they can afford the things they need.
+Many people use money management to ensure they can afford their necessities.

 However, I would argue that money management is more than just this.